anvbis/anvbis.github.io/content/posts/linux-kernel-0-kernel-module-interaction.md

 ## Environment Setup

 The easiest kernel exploitation environment to set up for beginners (in my opinion) is pwnkernel.
-It will allow us to do several things that are extremely central to Linux kernel research:
+It will allow us to do several things that are central to Linux kernel research:
  - Downloading and building specific Kernel versions.
  - Streamlining the kernel module build process.
  - Emulate specific kernel versions under the QEMU virtual machine.